Kodak S-1 vs Olympus PEN-F

-The Kodak PIXPRO S-1 and the Olympus PEN-F are two digital cameras that were revealed to the public, respectively, in January 2012 and January 2016.
+The Kodak PixPro S-1 and the Olympus PEN-F are two digital cameras that were revealed to the public, respectively, in January 2012 and January 2016.
 Both the S-1 and the PEN-F are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The Kodak has a resolution of 16.1 megapixel, whereas the Olympus provides 20.2 MP.
+The Kodak has a resolution of 16.1 megapixels, whereas the Olympus provides 20.2 MP.

 An illustration of the physical size and weight of the Kodak S-1 and the Olympus PEN-F is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the S-1 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is notably larger (14 percent) than the Kodak S-1.
 Moreover, the PEN-F is substantially heavier (47 percent) than the S-1.
 In this context, it is worth noting that neither the S-1 nor the PEN-F are weather-sealed.